 Women who were EPS members were more likely to receive prenatal care and give birth in a facility than those without insurance.
 Those with ARS were only slightly more likely to receive prenatal care and deliver in a facility.
-This may be the result of ARS members' having access only to public facilities, rather than the higher-quality private facilities.
+This may be the result of ARS members only having access to the public sector facilities, rather than the higher quality private facilities.